shadowlack/shadowlack-core-book/characters/zoar-dragyn.md

 ---
 title: Zoar Dragyn
 description:
 published: true
-date: 2012-08-09T21:37:13Z
+date: 2020-09-16T17:30:06.894Z
 tags:
-author: iversia
 editor: markdown
+dateCreated: 2020-09-13T17:52:43.919Z
 ---

-Zoar is a small [Pendragon](/Pendragon "wikilink"), although he would never admit it.
+Zoar is a small [Pendragon](/species/pendragon), although he would never admit it.
 He stands about 25 at the shoulder, which is short for his age.
 His fur is a bright green colour and his matted hair his a light blue.
 Around his left eye he has a black star, and around his right he has a comet shaped marking.
 At the bend in each limb there is a tuft of pink fur.
-Zoar has earned two of his stripes.
+Zoar has earned two of his [Grading Stripes](/traditions/grading-system).

 In Zoar's first war, he was badly injured.
-His left hind leg and most of his tail were severed, but thanks to [Machina Technology](/Machina_Technology "wikilink"), his missing limbs were restored, but at the price of a favour to [Talis Adamaint|Talis].
+His left hind leg and most of his tail were severed, but thanks to Machina Technology, his missing limbs were restored, but at the price of a favour to [Talis Adamaint](/characters/talis-adamaint).
 Zoar's tattoo can be found on both of his rear haunches.
 It is black, and shaped like a little mouse.
-It means 'little warrior'.
+It means *little warrior*.

 Personality
 -----------